 The New Ware heatshield is light on detail, providing only the outlines of the various tiles.
 In reality, the heatshield was dotted with rivets and other details, which you can see in this view of the Apollo 11 S-IC:

 Guided by this photo, and John Duncan’s excellent reference photos of the heatshield of the S-IC displayed at the Kennedy Space Center, I drew up and printed a set of custom decals, which I applied, tile by tile, to New Ware’s resin part.

 The next problem was the subsidiary heatshields positioned within each engine fairing.
 Both Revell and New Ware provide simple rectangles, supported at their outer corners by the base of the gimbal actuators.
 These certainly match the appearance in the Apollo 11 photo, above.
 But notice how many panels have been removed in the Apollo 11 view—engineers were gaining access to the interior of the Saturn V until late in the pre-launch period.
-So in fact, the whole interior of each engine fairing was eventually blocked off by a lunate heatshield built up of several panels—the rectangle in the Apollo 11 view is only the central part of a larger structure.
-The whole structure is visible in the S-IC at Johnson Space Center—see, for instance, this photograph by Kevin A. Boudreaux.
+So in fact, the whole interior of each engine fairing was eventually blocked off by a lunate heatshield built up of several panels—the rectangle in the Apollo 11 view is only the central part of a larger structure, as shown here:

 So I scratch-built replacement fairing heatshields using styrene sheet.

 A little experimentation with paper revealed that these needed to be cut from discs 22mm in radius, if they were to fit New Ware’s replacement fairings at heatshield level.
 (In fact, they should have been slightly elliptical, since the fairing heatshields were tilted a little from the horizontal.)
 These little lunes then got their own custom decals, reproducing what I could see of the panelling in various views of the JSC Saturn V.